magicsandbox-ai/magicsandbox/packages/js/dev/README.md

 }
 ```

-You can then run `npm run dev MyApp`, which will start a local dev server and open magicsandbox.DevLocal, where you can see your App and start making changes.
+You can then run `npm run dev MyApp`, which will start a local dev server and open `magicsandbox.DevLocal`, where you can see your App and start making changes.

 Run `npx magicsandbox --help` to see more command line options.